anirudhn03/anirudhn03/README.md

 - 📫 How to reach me **anirudhn2003@gmail.com**

-- ⚡ Fun fact **Even though it is 2022, still with no insta account.**
+- ⚡ Fun fact **Even though it is 2022, still with no instagram account.**

 <p align="left">